google/eddystone/protocol-specification.md

 The four low-order bits are reserved for future use and must be `0000`.

+Note: although the core Bluetooth data type are defined in the standard as little-endian, Eddystone's multi-value bytes defined in the Service Data are all big-endian.

 An example frame type may look like:

 Byte offset | Value | Description | Data Type